arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 #### Non-GeoJSON mode

-This index mode exlusively supports indexing on coordinate arrays.
-Values that contain GeoJSON or other types of data will be ignores.
-In non-GeoJSON mode the index can be created on one or two fields.
+This index mode exclusively supports indexing on coordinate arrays.
+Values that contain GeoJSON or other types of data will be ignored.
+In the non-GeoJSON mode the index can be created on one or two fields.

 The following examples will work in the _arangosh_ command shell.